TheGreatMcPain/a-basic-shell/README.txt

 Built in commands:

+"cd":                       Goto the user's home directory.
 "cd <path name>":           Change working directory.
+"cd ~/<path name>":         Goto a directory that's inside of home.
-                    If a directory has a space in it put a "\" before the space.
+"cd Path\ With\ Spaces":    If the path name has spaces put a "\"
+                            before each space.

 "showpid":          Show the last 5 child process ids.